‘No to the Russian law!’ Georgia protesters demand a ‘European future’

 Hardware stores have been emptied of face masks.
 Pepper spray and tear gas quickly incapacitate those without protection, their eyes and noses streaming from the chemicals, many of them retching or struggling to breathe.

 The country is heavily polarised.
-Mikheil Saakashvili, whose reforms did much to modernise Georgia after 2004’s “Rose Revolution’” is serving a six-year prison sentence.
+Mikheil Saakashvili, whose reforms did much to modernise Georgia after 2003’s “Rose Revolution’” is serving a six-year prison sentence.
 He was found guilty of “abuse of power” and organising an assault on an opposition lawmaker.
-His party, the United National Movement (UNM), is the most powerful party in opposition, but it is deeply unpopular because of its own track record from its time in office in the second half of the 2000s.
+His party, the United National Movement (UNM), is the most powerful party in opposition, but it is deeply unpopular because of its own track record from its time in office from 2004- 2012.

 ‘Backsliding on democracy’?